spotinst/help/src/docs/administration/organizations/README.md

 In case you need multiple organizations, e.g., for multiple divisions or units in your company, you can create linked organizations which can share settings and configuration such as:

 - Billing Information (can be separate if needed)
-- Master Dashboards and Reports
+- Management Dashboards and Reports

 ## Add an Organization